 The Christian Life is a broad topic as we know it.
 It is characterized by a series of conflicting forces such as struggles, successes, dilemmas, resolutions, love, hatred, victory, defeat, and a lot more!

 The Bible has this seemingly fair share of life’s contradicting themes.
-It is actually a book of temptations, defeat, trials, tragedies, woes, punishment, yet all the more, amidst all these– hope and salvation.
+It is actually a book of temptations, defeat, trials, tragedies, woes, and punishment, yet all the more, amidst all these– hope and salvation.

 As we see our own lives being reflected in the Scriptures, it is so inspiring to know this book itself provides solutions on how to survive our seemingly endless woes and tragedies.